When to Keep Your Child Home From School

 Guidance for Common Signs and Symptoms of Illness

-If your child has been diagnosed with a specific illness, or develops similar symptoms after an exposure to a communicable disease or during an outbreak of a communicable disease, follow instructions from your doctor or the health department for when the child may return to school based on that illness (for example, Strep Throat or COVID-19.)
+If your child has been diagnosed by a doctor with a specific illness, or develops similar symptoms after an exposure to a communicable disease, follow instructions from your doctor or the health department for when your child may return to school (for example, Strep Throat or COVID-19.)
+Please report diagnosed illnesses to your school office.

 Is it COVID-19?